Choose a start date

 Dynamic and stimulating, City’s Digital Filmmaking short course is led by industry practitioners.

-Structured over 8 weekly evenings and one weekend filmshoot, our part-time Digital Filmmaking course is ideal for anyone interested in personal or professional development.
+The filmmaking course is structured over 8 weekly evenings and one weekend filmshoot.
+Our part-time Digital Filmmaking course is ideal for anyone interested in personal or professional development.

 David Pope is a director, producer and screenwriter.
 He also works as a consultant on projects, company strategy and in developing and delivering training and development programmes for the international film industry and to the wider creative and cultural industries.